NHLI Foundation Pilot Awards

 - Awards can only be made to an individual once.

-- Individuals who already hold a fellowship are not eligible to apply.
+- Individuals who already hold a fellowship or academic position are not eligible to apply.

 All costs requested should be fully justified and supported with evidence that value for money has been sought.
 Compliance with Imperial College London expenses policies is mandatory and exception should be fully justified.
 Claims not in line with College policy will not be reimbursed.
 Awards can be made at reduced levels and not all the costs requested may be supported.
 The maximum amount which can be requested through the NHLI Foundation Pilot Award scheme is £5,000.